John Cameron Mitchell: Other work

 Mitchell was a series cast member in Hulu's Shrill, which stars Aidy Bryant and is based on Lindy West's memoir of the same title.
 In 2019, John released his latest musical, co-written with Bryan Weller, as a fictional podcast series titled Anthem: Homunculus starring himself, Glenn Close, Patti Lupone, Cynthia Erivo, Denis O'Hare, Nakhane, Laurie Anderson, Alan Mandell, Ben Foster, and Madeline Brewer, originally exclusive to the Luminary podcast network.
 He was a regular cast member on the podcast The Orbiting Human Circus (of the Air), a co-venture produced by Night Vale Presents and WNYC Studios.
 In 2019, John and Portland-based band Eyelids recorded Turning Time Around, an album of Lou Reed covers produced by R.E.M.'s Peter Buck and released by Jealous Butcher Records as a benefit for Mitchell's mother's care during her battle with Alzheimer's.

 Mitchell's "distance-defying, community-built benefit album" New American Dream (Parts 1 and 2) was released September 4, 2020, including collaborations with Ezra Furman, Alynda Segarra of Hurray for the Riff Raff, Stephen Trask, Jamie Stewart of Xiu Xiu, Wynton Marsalis, Jeremiah Lloyd Harmon, Catherine Russell and Leland benefitting a COVID food bank, a trans justice group and the Dr. MLK Scholarship Trust Fund.

 In 2022, he played Joe Exotic in Peacock's streaming series adaptation of the Wondery podcast series Joe vs. Carole.
 John co-wrote (with Brett Every) and sang a song from the point of view of the character, "Call Me Joe," featuring Nat Wolff as Joe's husband Travis Maldonado.
 That same year, he appeared in the Netflix series The Sandman as Hal Carter.
 He plays Amory (the "Demon Brother") on the Apple TV+ series City on Fire.
-He regularly tours a career retrospective concert with Amber Martin titled Cassette Roulette, a David Bowie-themed show conceived by Donny McCaslin called Black Star Symphony, as well as John's all-David Bowie show Queen Bitch (Bowie was an early investor in the first Hedwig production).
+He regularly tours a career retrospective concert with Amber Martin titled Cassette Roulette, a David Bowie-themed show conceived by Donny McCaslin called Black Star Symphony, as well as John's all-David Bowie show Queen Bitch, now called I'm Afraid of Americans (Bowie was an early investor in the first Hedwig production).
 Cancellation Island, a new satirical scripted podcast series he co-wrote with Michael Cavadias starring Holly Hunter—whose character opens a rehab for cancelled people—was released February 9, 2025.

+In 2026, Mitchell joined Broadway's Oh, Mary! in the titular role, becoming the sixth person to play Mary Todd Lincoln in the show.
+He is presently working on "L.S.M." a new play about French anti-Nazi Surrealist Claude Cahun, as well as films about Allen Ginsberg and AIDS activist Peter Staley.
+He is also working a forthcoming memoir for the Da Capo imprint entitled "A Heart Held Outside the Body."